nicolasfara/pulvreakt-reconfiguration-evaluation/README.md

   located in the `gradle/wrapper` folder.
 2. Install the version of Python indicated in `.python-version` (or use `pyenv`).
 3. Launch either:
-    - `./gradlew runAllBatch` on Linux, MacOS, or Windows if a bash-compatible shell is available;
+    - `./gradlew runAll` on Linux, MacOS, or Windows if a bash-compatible shell is available;
-    - `gradlew.bat runAllBatch` on Windows cmd or Powershell;
+    - `gradlew.bat runAll` on Windows cmd or Powershell;
 4. Once the experiment is finished, the results will be available in the `data` folder.
 Run:
     - `pip install --upgrade pip`
     - `pip install -r requirements.txt`